Spotted On The [Gold Plated] Paris Fashion Week Scene: Cardi Rocks Eccentric Schiaparelli Outfit Alongside Offset

 The “WAP” rapstress posed for the cameras alongside her hubby Offset who dazzled in an all-black Prada outfit.

 Cardi’s fashionable appearance in Paris is the first time that fans have seen her since giving birth to her new baby boy.
-Cardi debuted her snatched post-baby body while strutting throughout the City of Light and we have got to say, she’s looking good!
+The hitmaker debuted her snatched post-baby body while strutting throughout the City of Light and we have got to say, she’s looking good!

 This isn’t the first time that the Bronx native has been spotted wearing an off-the-runway look.
 On Sept.
 28, Cardi shared another photo of her post-baby baggin’ bod sporting a red sequin bodycon gown from Mugler.
 The rapper looked gorgeous as a hood of feathers sprawled across the top of the dress giving the look a dramatic effect.